sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-classic.md

 The [Mock Response]({{< ref "product-stack/tyk-gateway/middleware/mock-response-middleware" >}}) middleware allows you to configure Tyk to return a response for an API endpoint without requiring an upstream service.
 This can be useful when creating a new API or making a development API available to an external team.

 When working with Tyk Classic APIs, this middleware is executed at the start of the request processing chain.
 Thus an endpoint with the mock response middleware will not be authenticated, will not process other middleware configured for the API (neither API nor endpoint level) and will have no analytics created.
 It will simply return the configured response for any request made to that endpoint.

 The middleware is configured in the Tyk Classic API Definition.
-You can do this via the Tyk Dashboard API or in the API Designer.
+You can do this via the Tyk Dashboard API, the API Designer or in [Tyk Operator](#tyk-operator).

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/mock-response-tyk-oas" >}}) page.

+## Configuring the middleware in the Tyk Classic API Definition {#tyk-classic}

 If you're using Tyk Operator then check out the [configuring the middleware in Tyk Operator](#tyk-operator) section below.

-### Endpoint parsing

-When you define an endpoint in your API Definition (for example `GET /anything`), Tyk will also match for `GET /anything/somepath` and any other sub-path based on the `GET /anything` route.

-You will typically configure the _mock response_ middleware to give the mocked response for only specific paths, for example you may not want Tyk to provide the mock response for `GET /anything/somepath`.

-If you add a `$` at the end of the `listen_path` (in our example `GET /anything$`) then Tyk's regular expression matching will be exact, and will not match endpoints with characters following the specified endpoint.

-Thus, if you enable the middleware for `GET /anything$` then `GET /anything/somepath` will be proxied to the upstream and will not trigger the mock response.

-## Configuring the middleware in the Tyk Classic API Definition {#tyk-classic}

 To enable mock response, you must first add the endpoint to a list - one of [allow list]({{< ref "product-stack/tyk-gateway/middleware/allow-list-middleware" >}}), [block list]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware" >}}) or [ignore authentication]({{< ref "product-stack/tyk-gateway/middleware/ignore-middleware" >}}).
 This will add a new object to the `extended_paths` section of your API definition - `white_list`, `black_list` or `ignored`.
 The mock response can then be configured within the `method_actions` element within the new object.

 The `white_list`, `black_list` and `ignored` objects all have the same structure and configuration as follows:

 - `path`: the endpoint path
 - `method`: this should be blank
 - `ignore_case`: if set to `true` then the path matching will be case insensitive
 - `method_actions`: the configuration of the mock response

 The `method_actions` object should be configured as follows, with an entry created for each method on the path for which you wish to configure the mock response:

 - `action`: this should be set to `reply`
 - `code`: the HTTP status code to be provided with the response
 - `headers`: the headers to inject with the response
 - `data`: the payload to be returned as the body of the response

 For example:

 ```json  {linenos=true, linenostart=1}
 {
     "extended_paths": {